ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/_index.md

-{
+---
-"title": "Connect API Manager",
+title: Connect API Manager
-"linkTitle": "Connect API Manager",
+linkTitle: Connect API Manager
-"weight": 130,
+weight: 130
-"date": "2020-15-15",
+date: 2020-15-15
-"description": "Understand why you would connect Axway API Manager to AMPLIFY Central.
+description: Understand why you would connect Axway API Manager to AMPLIFY Central.
 Learn how you can publish to the AMPLIFY Catalog from your API Management System in order to obtain a global view of your APIs and present this Catalog to your consumers.
-Learn how you can collect the traffic of all your gateways and see it in a single place in AMPLIFY Central Observability."
+Learn how you can collect the traffic of all your gateways and see it in a single place in AMPLIFY Central Observability.
-}
+---

 ## What is Axway API Manager connected?